macnick/finance-tracker-6/README.md

 | `rails db:migrate`                                           | Create and migrate the database tables |
 | `rails s`                                                    | To start the Rails server              |
 | `http://localhost:3000`                                      | Visit this link to use the App         |

+### What is next

+Not in any particular order

+- Make the page responsive
+- Add a button to refresh stock prices
+- Add more data on stocks
+- Keep historical data

 👤 **My data**